""

 Learning Outcomes

-As a graduate of this program, you will be prepared to:
+As a graduate of Walden’s online PhD in Forensic Psychology program, you will be prepared to:

 Placeholder for the "Live Chat" block

-Do you need a PhD for forensic psychology?
+Do you need a PhD to work in forensic psychology?

 How many years does it take to get a PhD in Forensic Psychology?

-The amount of time it takes to complete your PhD in Forensic Psychology will depend on your previous educational experience and how long you work on your dissertation.
-The PhD in Forensic Psychology program offers a Track I for those entering with a master’s degree in forensic psychology and a Track II for those entering with a bachelor’s degree or with a master’s degree in unrelated field.
+The amount of time it takes to complete your online PhD in Forensic Psychology program will depend on your previous educational experience and how long you work on your dissertation.
+Walden’s PhD in Forensic Psychology program offers a Track I for those entering with a master’s degree in forensic psychology and a Track II for those entering with a master’s degree in an unrelated discipline.
 Students in Track I complete a minimum of 80 quarter credits and students in Track II complete a minimum of 110 quarter credits.
 The minimum amount of time required to complete the coursework and dissertation is 2.5 years.
-Students have up to 8 years to complete their doctoral degree requirements.
+Students have up to eight years to complete their doctoral degree requirements.

-Why should you earn your PhD in Forensic Psychology?
+Why should you earn your online PhD in Forensic Psychology degree?

 What is a forensic psychology professional?